White House slashing staff in major overhaul of National Security Council, officials say

 And the White House, days into the administration, sidelined about 160 NSC aides, sending them home while the administration reviewed staffing and tried to align it with Trump's agenda.
 The aides were career government employees, commonly referred to as detailees.

-A White House official who spoke on the condition of anonymity confirmed that the overhaul, first reported by Axios, was underway but declined further comment.
+A White House official who spoke on the condition of anonymity confirmed that the overhaul, first reported by Axios, was underway.
+Andy Baker, the national security adviser to Vice President JD Vance, and Robert Gabriel will serve as deputy national security advisers, according to the White House official.

 Waltz has taken responsibility for building the text chain but has said he does not know how Goldberg ended up being included.